warnikchow/3i4k/README.md

 ### Intention Identification
  - First, this system detects the fragments.
  - Next, if the input sentence clearly shows its intention among statement, question, command, rhetorical question and rhetorical command (idiomatic expression), this directly decides the intention.
- - If the intonation information is indispensable, this requires an auxiliary input and makes an intonation-aided decision.
+ - If the intonation information is indispensable, this requires an auxiliary feature and makes an intonation-aided decision.

 ### Text Classification
  - This system classifies a corpus (input: filename without '.txt') into 7 categories: fragments, intonation-dependent utterances, and previously mentioned 5 clear-cut cases.